Velozity/rdx.js/README.md

 - 🚀 **Quick Start** - Create a new project with `npx create-rdx@latest`

 ## Quick Start

+### Register Your App

+Visit https://dev.rootapp.com/apps and register an app, taking note of the Application ID and Dev Token (found in the application settings).

 ### Get Up & Running in One Command